sane/sane-book/introduction/what-is-sane-stack.md

-# What is SANE Stack?
+# What is the Sane Stack?